For years, I watched enviously,

 Every week, I painted him afar,

-A red pillar beneath the sky,
+A pillar beneath the sky,

 And amidst the fruits of the market,

-One would never suspect his guise,
+One could never suspect his guise,

 Dressed in a royalty of scarlet,